THUDM/CodeGeeX4/repodemo/chainlit.md

 # CodeGeeX

-#   Welcome to use my chat dome application
+## Welcome to My Chat Dome Application

 This is a simple demonstration application.

-## Usage
+## Instructions

 1. Enter your question
-2. Wait for the reply
+2. Wait for a reply
 3. Enjoy the conversation!

 ## Features

--  Support multi-round dialogue
+- Supports multi-turn conversations
+- Supports internet-connected Q&A
--  Support uploading local zip compressed project package, and can perform project question and answer and modify the project
+- Allows uploading local zip project files for project-related Q&A and modifications

 ## Installation

 1. Clone the repository to your local machine
+2. Set up the model; you can choose between a local model or an API model.
+If using a local model, set `local_model_path` in `run_local.py`
+3. For internet-connected Q&A, set the Bing Search API key in `utils/bingsearch.py` (`bingsearch_api_key`)
-2. Install dependencies: `pip install -r requirements.txt`
+4. Install dependencies: `pip install -r requirements.txt`
-3. Run the application: `python run.py`
+5. Run the application: `chainlit run run.py --port 8888`.
+For local use: `chainlit run run_local.py --port 8888`

-## Note
+## Notes

-Please ensure that your network environment can access the CodeGeeX API.
+Ensure that your network environment can access the CodeGeeX API.

 ## Disclaimer

-This application is for learning and research purposes only and shall not be used for any commercial purposes.
+This application is for educational and research purposes only.
+It must not be used for any commercial purposes.
 The developer is not responsible for any loss or damage caused by the use of this application.

-##   Thank you
+## Acknowledgements

 Thank you for using our application.
 If you have any questions or suggestions, please feel free to contact us.
-We look forward to your feedback and are committed to providing you with better services.
+We look forward to your feedback and are committed to providing better service.